mikeywaites/kim/docs/source/user/advanced.rst

 Custom Fields and Pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To define a custom field, you need to create the Field class and it's corresponding Pipline.
+To define a custom field, you need to create the Field class and its corresponding Pipline.
 It's usually easiest to inherit from an existing Field/Pipeline, rather than defining an entirely new one.

-This example defines a new field with a custom pipeline to convert it's output to uppercase:
+This example defines a new field with a custom pipeline to convert its output to uppercase:

 .. code-block:: python